slacy/openmusictheory.github.io/popRockForm-terms.md

 HTML link: [https://open.spotify.com/track/2XkuSbp5say8nZW8g6156Z](https://open.spotify.com/track/2XkuSbp5say8nZW8g6156Z)
 Spotify URI: [spotify:track:2XkuSbp5say8nZW8g6156Z](spotify:track:2XkuSbp5say8nZW8g6156Z)

 *Interestingly in this song, the guitarist doesn't always remember the turnarounds.
-Notice that at 0:28 the bass and baritone saxaphone play the dominant, but the guitarist keeps tonic.
+Notice that at 0:28 the bass and baritone saxophone play the dominant, but the guitarist keeps tonic.
 At 1:18, the singer yells, "Watch it now!
 Watch it!
 Watch it!" as if warning the guitarist not to miss the turnaround in the next bar.
 He does the same in 2:08.
 When the guitarist gets the turnaround with the rest of the band, the singer yells, "You got it!
 You got it!" as if congratulating the guitarist.*

 [*Back to pop/rock form overview.*](popRockForm2.html)